-When you install the ERL v4.11 package, you automatically install WebAdmin, and its associated ERL Administration Server software.
+When you install the ERL Server 5 package, you automatically install WebAdmin, and its associated ERL Administration Server software.

-With ERL 4.11 and later you can run WebAdmin 4.1 from a supported web browser from any location, over the Internet, by logging onto the server where ERL and WebAdmin are installed.
-You can only use WebAdmin 4.1 to administer the server if that server is running on the same machine as the WebAdmin installation.
+With ERL Server 4.11 and later you can run WebAdmin 5 from a supported web browser from any location, over the Internet, by logging onto the server where ERL Server and WebAdmin are installed.
+To use WebAdmin ensure that you enable JAVA and JavaScript for your browser.
+You can only use WebAdmin 5 to administer the server if that server is running on the same machine as the WebAdmin installation.

-Users with experience of the earlier standalone version of WebAdmin should note that the new, integrated version of WebAdmin works only with the ERL server on which it is installed.
+Users with experience of the earlier standalone version of WebAdmin should note that the new, integrated version of WebAdmin works only with the ERL Server on which it is installed.